-The best battery packs for the Nintendo Switch
+The best battery packs for the Nintendo Switch are right here

 Cons:

 This battery pack can charge your powered down Switch a few times before it needs a recharge.
 That being said, it recharges your battery very slowly when the Switch is on.
 For best results, turn down your screen's brightness all the way.
-It has a built-in flashlight making it even more useful.
-Use the light to help you insert the USB cable in the correct area when it is dark.
-It comes in three different colors: white, black, and red.
-It's the size of a thick smartphone: 5 inches tall, 3.15 inches wide and 0.79 inches deep.
+It has a built-in battery life screen so you can tell how much juice is left.
+It's the size of a thick smartphone: 5.9 inches tall, 2.9 inches wide, and 0.6 inches deep.
 You'll be able to carry this around as easily as you would a phone.

-This is another battery that requires you to buy a USB to USB Type-C cable in order to charge your Switch.

-Who should buy it: Anyone who wants a more compact battery that can still charge the Switch multiple times before running out of juice.
+There are four ports in total: two Quick Charge 4.0 USB ports, a USB-C port, and the Micro-USB charging port.
+That way you can charge up multiple devices at once making this the perfect travel accessory.

 Pros: